Bud Light Logo

 Bud Light Logo 1990-2009

-At the turn of the millennium, the brand used a modernized trademark with italic text.
-The letters look three-dimensional thanks to the red and white shadows.
-The rectangle was replaced by an open oval, consisting of two curved lines.
+At the turn of the millennium, the brand used a modernized italicized trademark.
+Thanks to the red and white shadows, the letters looked three-dimensional.
+The rectangle was replaced with an open oval formed by two curved lines.

 2009 – 2013